Counseling That Works

 What if I can’t afford counseling?

 There are options for reduced fee counseling in the community and I can help you find them if necessary.
-If I don’t take your insurance and they won’t reimburse you for out of network options, it can seem steep.
+I don’t take insurance, although your insurance company may reimburse you for some or all of the cost of seeing an out of network therapist.
 If you have the feeling I’m the counselor for you, then sometimes planning ahead can allow you to make the investment in yourself.
 Some people choose to come less often to spread out the cost.
 Others decide to change priorities, temporarily.
 For example, if you risk losing your 20 year marriage over constant fighting, you may decide that bicycling to work is better than a car payment.
 Only you know what your options are, and what the stakes are for you.

 What if bringing up all this stuff makes it worse?